Home

 the king of the alley

-T.C., as he was also known, and the gang still have a following of devoted fans, myself included.
 Indeed, this is one of my favorite cartoons of all time.
 When I was little, I used to watch it in Spanish.
-The show was known as “Don Gato y su Pandilla” (Mr. Cat and his Gang).
+The show was known as "Don Gato y su Pandilla" (Mr. Cat and his Gang).

 Life in the alley

 Top Cat- or T.C. to his friends - is the head of a gang of cats who live in a Manhattan alley (known as Hoagy’s alley).
 T.C. is a suave, quick-witted, small-time hustler who is always trying to make a quick buck.
 He spends a great deal of time devising scams that will, supposedly, allow him to reach his goals.
-Despite the fact that he lives in a dirty alley, he manages to live very well and have lots of fun.
+Despite the fact that he lives in a dirty alley, he manages to live very well and to have lots of fun.
+The gang’s nemesis is Officer Charlie Dibble (of the 13th precinct) who is always trying to evict them from their home in the alley.
+Of course, Officer Dibble is no match for Top Cat and his gang.
+Most of the time, they manage to outwit him.
+In the Spanish version I saw as a kid, Officer Dibble was renamed Inspector Carlos Matute.

-The characters of this series were inspired by characters of The Phil Silvers Show – which ran from 1955 to 1959.
+The characters of this series were inspired by characters of The Phil Silvers Show, which ran from 1955 to 1959.

 Meet the gang